tomtomau/typed-delegates/README.md

 public deleteComment(event: CustomEvent<IDeleteCommentDetail>) {
 ```

-Now we have improved typesafety, but we still don't have any guarantees that you're subscribing to the correct event
+Now we have improved type safety, but we still don't have any guarantees that you're subscribing to the correct event
 with the correct event detail interface.

 ## Typed Delegates Example